 4 to 6 scallions, white and light green parts only, thinly sliced

 Cover beans with 1 gallon (4 quarts) water.
 Add 1/4 cup salt and stir until dissolved.
 Cover and let rest at room temperature at least 8 hours and up to 24.
 Drain and rinse beans.

-Place chilies and chicken stock in a large bowl.
-Peel chilies under the chicken stock, leaving skins and seeds behind.
-Transfer chili flesh to the cup of a hand blender or a standing blender.
+Place chiles and chicken stock in a large bowl.
+Peel chiles under the chicken stock, leaving skins and seeds behind.
+Transfer chile flesh to the cup of a hand blender or a standing blender.
 Add broiled onion, broiled garlic, and the canned jalapeño (do not add jalapeño pickling liquid).
 Blend until a smooth purée is formed.
 Set aside.

 Add soaked beans and chicken breasts to pot, adding water as necessary until beans and chicken are fully submerged.
-Bring to a boil, reduce to a bare simmer and cook, stirring occasionally, until chicken breasts register 150°F on an instant read thermometer, about 15 minutes.
+Bring to a boil, reduce to a bare simmer and cook, stirring occasionally, until chicken breasts register 150°F (66°C) on an instant-read thermometer, about 15 minutes.

 Transfer chicken breasts to a bowl and let rest.
 Continue simmering broth and beans until beans are fully tender, about 1 hour total.
 Remove 1 1/2 cups of beans and their liquid and transfer to a standing blender or the work cup of an immersion blender.
 Blend until completely smooth.
 Stir back into pot.

-Shred chicken into bite-sized pieces and stir back into stew.
+Shred chicken into bite-size pieces and stir back into stew.
 Stir in half of cheese until melted.
 Stir in jalapeño pickling liquid, lime juice, and half of cilantro.
 Season to taste with salt.

 Serve immediately with extra shredded cheese, lime wedges, cilantro, and scallions.